MicrosoftDocs/win32/desktop-src/DevNotes/-dxgkernel-ntgdiddcreatemocomp.md

 ---
-Description: Notifies the driver that a software decoder will start using motion compensation with the specified GUID. ms.assetid: c9a55428-7fe6-45dd-987a-d9ab8ae8a1cb
+description: Notifies the driver that a software decoder will start using motion compensation with the specified GUID. ms.assetid: c9a55428-7fe6-45dd-987a-d9ab8ae8a1cb
 title: NtGdiDdCreateMoComp function (Ntgdi.h) ms.topic: reference